BUILT ENVIRONMENT JOURNAL

 Following the Grenfell Tower fire in 2017, however, BDW – perhaps under pressure from concerned residents or simply out of an ethical obligation to do so – conducted a review of the developments and found structural design defects in both.

-BDW subsequently incurred millions of pounds' worth of costs in investigating the issues, carrying out temporary works, temporarily evacuating one block in London, and carrying out permanent remedial works.
+BDW subsequently incurred millions of pounds' worth of costs in investigating the issues, carrying out temporary and then permanent remedial works, and evacuating one block in London for a short time.

 In March 2020, BDW brought a professional negligence claim against URS in the High Court, seeking compensation for the losses it had incurred.

-URS appealed the High Court's decision, arguing that the extended limitation period could not apply to existing claims in current proceedings, and also that a claim could not be brought under the Civil Liability (Contribution) Act 1978 because there was no claim against BDW from a third party; that is, BDW had incurred the remediation costs off its own back, so could not now claim a contribution towards those from URS under the 1978 Act.
+URS appealed the High Court's decision, arguing that the extended limitation period could not apply to existing claims in current proceedings.
+It also contended that a claim could not be brought under the 1978 Act because none had been brought against BDW from a third party; that is, BDW had incurred the remediation costs itself, so could not now claim a contribution towards those from URS.

-- BDW could legitimately amend its claims to take advantage of the retrospective extension of the limitation periods under the 2022 Act.
-The court confirmed that these longer limitation periods in respect of claims made under the 1972 Act are considered to 'have always been in force', in line with the wording used in section 135(s) of the 2022 Act itself.
-The only exception is where the claim has been settled or finally determined by a court or arbitration before the 2022 Act's limitation provisions took effect.
+It confirmed that these longer limitation periods in respect of claims made under the 1972 Act are 'to be treated as always having been in force', in line with the wording of clause 135(3) of the 2022 Act.
+The only exception is where the claim has been settled or finally determined by a court or arbitration before the later act's limitation provisions took effect.

-- There was nothing in the wording of section 1(1) of the 1978 Act to suggest that the making or intimation of a claim was a condition precedent to the bringing of a claim in contribution, ensuring that this act could be interpreted widely.
+It also found that there was nothing in the wording of section 1(1) of the 1978 Act to suggest that the making or intimation of a claim was a condition precedent to the bringing of a claim in contribution, ensuring that this legislation could be interpreted widely.

 Case paves way for further claims

-The Court of Appeal has helpfully clarified that claims to recover defect rectification costs under the 1972 Act – which were until recently time-barred – can now be brought courtesy of the extended limitation periods introduced by the 2022 Act.
+The Supreme Court has helpfully clarified that claims to recover defect rectification costs under the 1972 Act – which were until recently time-barred – can now be brought courtesy of the extended limitation periods introduced by the 2022 Act.

 The new extended limitation rules have retrospective effect, regardless of whether a claim is already proceeding in the courts.
 This stands to alter radically the strength of certain claims, and will mean that parties to existing proceedings will have to reassess their risks and probable liability quickly.